 This perceived recovery may be due to a few factors.
 Reducing production costs and de-escalation of border disputes play a small part.
 A larger factor is the sheer number of projects on the horizon, including:

 These projects will create huge demand for talent in the oil and gas sector and related sectors.
 Less developed economies, including Uganda and Mozambique, will require infrastructure investment.
 This will have a positive impact on economic development.

 It will also increase the need for talent and widen the skills gap further.

-85 per cent of GETI respondents believe there is a skills shortage within African oil and gas.
-Another piece of research has even named the skills shortage as a bottleneck to the industry.
+85 per cent of GETI respondents believe there is a skills shortage within African oil and gas and this is a potential bottleneck in the industry.
 So how will these projects succeed?

 The skills shortage is compounded by a small pool of homegrown talent.
 These can be difficult to achieve and some require local talent to comprise 80 per cent of the workforce.
 The lack of talent can be seen at all levels.
 Engineers, project managers and lower-level labouring jobs are all in short supply.
 The challenge can be felt across the region.
 Major projects already underway in Ghana, Mozambique, Kenya and Uganda are affected most.

 Then there’s the sheer scale of the issue.
 There is a huge variety of projects that are in the pipeline.
 This includes the USD$16 billion Egina field development in Nigeria.
 Plans are also underway for the USD$7 billion Offshore Cape Three Points project in Ghana.
 The huge manpower requirements mean it’s not a small shortfall of talent.
 The Egina project alone will mean Total almost doubling its workforce in Africa.

 Part of the solution is to find transferable skills from related industries.
 These skills could include technical ability, problem solving, people management and sales negotiation.
 However, adaptable workers are in short supply, so the right training is crucial.